yangoliver/yangoliver.github.io/_posts/2015/2015-09-09-pitfalls-of-TSC-usage.md

 		$ cat  /proc/cpuinfo | grep -E "constant_tsc|nonstop_tsc"

+	* X86_FEATURE_TSC_RELIABLE

+	A synthetic flag, TSC sync checks are skipped.

-	Because no CPU feature flags could be used to ensure TSC reliability.
-The TSC sync test is the only way to test TSC reliability.
+	CPU feature bits can only indicate the TSC stability in a UP system.
+For a SMP system, there are no expliect ways could be used to ensure TSC reliability.
+The TSC sync test is the only way to test SMP TSC reliability. reliability.
 However, some virtualization solution does provide good TSC sync mechanism.
 In order to handle some false positive test results, VMware create a new synthetic [TSC_RELIABLE feature bit](https://github.com/torvalds/linux/commit/b2bcc7b299f37037b4a78dc1538e5d6508ae8110)